Skip to main content

 (4) "Assistance group" means those persons potentially eligible or determined eligible to receive benefits together under one assistance group name.
 This was formerly referred to as the SNAP household.

 (5) "Assistance group name" means the case name.
 All assistance groups will have an assistance group name.
-The assistance group name may or may not be the applicant.
+The assistance group name may but does not have to be the applicant.
 The person designated as the assistance group name will be the person to receive all notices and will assume all responsibilities such as reviewing the application form for completeness and validity, signing and dating the application, participating in the interactive interview and accepting the program rights and responsibilities unless the assistance group has designated an authorized representative to apply on their behalf.

 (6) "Assistance group payee" means a person who is designated to receive the benefits for an assistance group.
 The person who is the assistance group name will be the payee unless the assistance group has an authorized representative to receive the benefits.
 There will only be one assistance group payee per assistance group and benefits will only be issued to this person.